coly-technologies/coly-technologies.github.io/coly-api.md

 1. Create a tenant.
 2. Distribute the link to the tenant for the assessment and profile.
-3. Create a group and assign tenants to it.
+3. Create a unit and assign tenants to it.
 4. Match.

 The API endpoints are documented in the same order as the user flow above.